2023 Hawaii wildfires: Lahaina

 The wildfire rapidly grew in both size and intensity.
-Wind gusts pushed the flames through the northeastern region of the community, where dense neighborhoods were.
-Hundreds of homes burned in a matter of minutes, and residents identifying the danger attempted to flee in vehicles while surrounded by flames.
+Wind gusts pushed the flames through the northeastern region of the community, which held dense neighborhoods.
+Hundreds of homes burned in minutes, and residents identifying the danger attempted to flee in vehicles while surrounded by flames.
 As time progressed, the fire moved southwest and downslope towards the Pacific coast and Kahoma neighborhood.
 Firefighters were repeatedly stymied in their attempts to defend structures by failing water pressure in fire hydrants; as the melting pipes in burning homes leaked, the network lost pressure despite the presence of working backup generators.

 At 4:46 p.m.
 HST (UTC 02:46), the fire reportedly crossed Honoapiʻilani Highway (Hawaii Route 30) and entered the main part of Lahaina, forcing residents to self-evacuate with little or no notice.
 At this time, bumper-to-bumper traffic developed.
 By 5:45 p.m.
 HST (UTC 03:45), the fire had reached the shoreline, when the United States Coast Guard first learned of people jumping into the ocean at Lahaina to escape the fire.
 Survivors later recalled getting trapped in a traffic jam and realizing they needed to go into the water when cars around them either caught fire or exploded.

 Officials said that civil defense sirens were not activated during the fire even though Hawaii has the world's largest integrated outdoor siren warning system, with over 80 sirens on Maui alone meant to be used in cases of natural disasters.
 Several residents later told journalists that they had received no warning and did not know what was happening until they encountered smoke or flames.
 There had been no power or communications in Lahaina for much of the day, and authorities issued a confusing series of social media alerts which reached a small audience.